-Estimated revenues and expenses in the table below reflect, for fiscal year 2014-15, actual financial results for the nine-months ending March 31, 2015 and revised projections for the balance of the fiscal year, as reported to the Board in January 2015.
-For fiscal year 2014-15, Miscellaneous Revenues for fiscal year 2014-15 reflect the projected use of \$114.4142 million from the Water Management Fund and \$20.0 million from the Water Rate Stabilization Fund, reserves, to fund a like amount of costs for replenishing storage, purchasing transfers and funding drought response and conservation related programs.
-Fiscal year 2015-16 reflects the adopted budget for this year.
-For fiscal years 2016-17 through 2018-19,2019-20, the projections reflect the ten-year financial forecast provided in the biennial budget for fiscal years 2014-15 and 2015-16 that was approved on April 8, 2014.
-This includes the projected issuance of \$140250 million of bonds through fiscal year 2018-192019-20 to finance the CIP.
-See "MANAGEMENT'S DISCUSSION OF

-HISTORICAL AND PROJECTED REVENUES AND EXPENSES-Water Sales Revenues and CAPITAL INVESTMENT PLAN-Capital Investment Plan Financing" in this Appendix A.
+For fiscal year 2014-15, Miscellaneous Revenues reflect the use of \$142 million from reserves, to fund a like amount of costs for conservation and supply programs.
+Fiscal year 2015-16 reflects actual financial results through September 30, 2015 and revised projections for the balance of the fiscal year.
+Projections for fiscal year 2015-16 reflect the use of \$320 million from reserves to fund a like amount of costs for conservation and supply programs.
+For fiscal years 2016-17 through 2019-20, the projections reflect the ten-year financial forecast provided in the biennial budget for fiscal years 2014-15 and 2015-16 that was approved on April 8, 2014.
+This includes the projected issuance of \$250 million of bonds through fiscal year 2019-20 to finance the CIP.
+See "MANAGEMENT'S DISCUSSION OF HISTORICAL AND PROJECTED REVENUES AND EXPENSES-Water Sales Revenues" and "CAPITAL INVESTMENT PLAN-Capital Investment Plan Financing" in this Appendix A.

-The projections in the table below assume that water sales will be 1.96Water sales were 1.905 million acre-feet in fiscal year 2014-15.
-Water sales are projected to be 1.75 million acre-feet for each of fiscal years 2015-16 through 2018-19.2019-20.
+Water sales were 1.905 million acre-feet in fiscal year 2014-15.
+Water sales are projected to be 1.60 million acre-feet in fiscal year 2015-16 and 1.75 million acre-feet for each of fiscal years 2016-17 through 2019-20.
 Rates and charges increased by 1.5 percent on January 1, 2015 and will increase by 1.5 percent on January 1, 2016.
 Rates and charges are projected to increase 3.0 percent to 5.0 percent annually thereafter.
-Actual rates and charges to be effective in 2017 and thereafter are subject to adoption by Metropolitan's Board.
+Actual rates and charges to be effective in 2017 and thereafter are subject to adoption by Metropolitan's

+Board.
 The projections were prepared by Metropolitan and have not been reviewed by independent certified public accountants or any entity other than Metropolitan.
 Dollar amounts are rounded.